dobrovv/LED_Controller/README.md

 <img src="https://github.com/dobrovv/LED_Controller/blob/master/Screens/20200810_001049.jpg?raw=true" width="450" height="800">

 The chassing contains the Arduino board and a power bank.
-It can be moved around.
-The power source is a 5V power bank.
+It can be moved around or it can be sticked to a surface.
+The power source is a regular 5V power bank.

 <img src="https://github.com/dobrovv/LED_Controller/blob/master/Screens/20200823_015720.jpg?raw=true" width="450" height="800">